A few days later, Johanna has a breakdown on the training course.

 "Hell of a job," I say.

-He frowns and sits down.
+He frowns and sits down at a little table, then opens a program on his computer.
 "The damage Soldier Mason endured in the Capitol was severe.
 I guessed she might have been covering for it.
 When I spoke to the simulation designers - "

 "You told them to douse her?"